-- If you are unavoidably absent, please telephone before 08.30 on the first day of absence AND bring a note from home on the first day back.
+- If you are unavoidably absent, please your parents should inform school on the day of absence by emailing: email@example.com

 It is your responsibility to keep up-to-date and catch up on missed work.
 In cases where a student has an attendance record at lessons of below 90% he/she may be expected to pay for his/her own examination entries.
 Our full examination entry policy can be viewed on the school website.